jatin2507/docdelta/docs/PROVIDERS.md

 - **Gemini 1.5 Flash**: Fast and efficient for general documentation

 All models support vision, text, and code processing with competitive pricing.
-Use `npm run validate-models google-gemini` to see currently available models.
+Use `scribeverse list --model google-gemini` to see currently available models.

 #### Free Tier Usage